The Fomer Reservoir in Southampton was owned by Holyoke via land deeds.

 (Image is courtesy of the Holyoke History Room at the Holyoke Public Library.
 It is from a booklet called “Souvenir by the Holyoke Water Works”.)

 It is the only one of the four reservoirs that Holyoke owns in Southampton that is not still in existence.
 This is since it is under the Tighe Carmody Reservoir.

-The Foamer Reservoir lasted until 1957 when it was flooded over by the Carmody Reservoir.
+The Fomer Reservoir was renamed in 1935 as the Carmody Reservoir.
+This Carmody lasted until 1957 when it was flooded over by the vast Tighe-Carmody Reservoir.